Operads, quasiorders, and regular languages: Introduction

-The paper is organized as follows.
+This paper is organized as follows.
 First we recall in Section~\ref{sec:comb op lang theor} several notions concerning operad theory and multi-tilde operations.
-In Section~\ref{sec3}, we remark that many of the operads involved in \cite{LMN12} and in this paper have some common properties.
-More precisely, they can be described completely by means of ``shifting'' operations.
+In Section~\ref{sec3}, we observe that many of the operads involved in~\cite{LMN12} and in this paper have some common properties.
+More precisely, they can be described completely by means of {\em shifting} operations.
 This leads to the definition of the category of precompositions together with a functor to the category of operads.
-Also we define and investigate the notion of quotient of precompositions.
+We also define and investigate the notion of quotients of precompositions.
 These structures serve as model for the operads defined in the sequel.
-In the aim to illustrate how to use these tools, we revisit, in Section~\ref{sec4}, the operads defined in \cite{LMN12} and describe them in terms of precompositions.
+To illustrate how to use these tools, we revisit in Section~\ref{sec4} the operads defined in~\cite{LMN12} and describe them in terms of precompositions.
 In Section~\ref{sec5}, we define the double multi-tilde operad $\mathcal{DT}$ as the graded tensor square of the multi-tilde operad.
-We construct also an isomorphic operad $\ARef$ based on antireflexive relations and a quotient based on quasiorders $\mathrm{QOSet}$.
+We construct also an isomorphic operad $\ARef$ based on antireflexive relations and a quotient based on quasiorders $\QOSET$.
 In Section~\ref{sec6}, we describe the action of the operads on the languages.
-In particular, we show that any regular language can be written as $\mathcal O_k(\alpha_1,\dots,\alpha_k)$ where the $\alpha_i$ are letters or $\emptyset$ and $\mathcal O_k$ is a $k$-ary operation belonging to $\ARef$, $\mathcal{DT}$ or $\mathrm{QOSet}$.
-Finally, we prove that the action of $\mathrm{QOSet}$ on regular languages is faithful, that is two different operators act in two different ways.
+In particular, we show that any regular language can be written as $\pp_n(\alpha_1,\dots,\alpha_n)$ where the $\alpha_i$ are letters or $\emptyset$ and $\pp_n$ is an $n$-ary operation belonging to $\ARef$, $\mathcal{DT}$, or $\QOSET$.
+Finally, we prove that the action of $\QOSET$ on regular languages is faithful, that is two different operators act in two different ways.